fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 ## 4.2 Using APfMS - Load & Save Work

 Because APfMS is designed around an app publication workflow it is possible to save your work at any point.
-Clicking the "Save Work" button (see #1 below) opens a file save dialog.
+Clicking the "Save Work" button (see #1 below) opens a file-save dialog.
 Save the configuration under any name at any point in the publication workflow.

 The result is kept in a ZIP file with a \*.fsap extension.
-Whatever partial work is defined so far, field mappings, app selection, images are all copied and saved into APfMS's FSAP file.
+Whatever partial work is defined so far, field mappings, app selection, and images are all copied and saved into APfMS's FSAP file.

 After an app is reloaded from a \*.fsap file all selections can be changed and the file can be overwritten or a new FSAP file created.